dugajean/goke/README.md

 * Uses YAML to declare build configurations, instead of the Makefile syntax
 * Built in Go, making it a blazing fast, multi-threaded tool
-* Support for global hooks [Read more](https://github.com/dugajean/goke/releases)
+* Support for global hooks
 * Intuitive environment variable declaration at any position in the configuration
 * And more!

 ## Installation
-Download the appropriate executable for your system from the releases page.
+Download the appropriate executable for your system from the [releases page](https://github.com/dugajean/goke/releases).

 ## Example configuration (goke.yml)
 ```